Mobile phone base stations: radio waves and health

 Mobile network technology

-Mobile communications technology has developed through several generations (G) and there are now many 2G, 3G and 4G base stations installed throughout the environment, providing services to users of mobile phones and other devices.
-A fifth generation of the technology (5G) is being developed and reflects the latest evolution in mobile communications technology.
+Mobile communications technology has developed through several generations (G) and there have been many 2G, 3G and 4G base stations installed throughout the environment, providing services to users of mobile phones and other devices.
+2G and 3G networks are gradually being switched off.
+A fifth generation of the technology (5G) is being introduced and reflects the latest evolution in mobile communications technology.

 Base stations are stationary radio transmitters with antennas mounted on freestanding masts or on buildings.
 The largest base stations provide the main infrastructure for networks and may be up to several kilometres apart.
 Their antennas tend to be mounted at sufficient height to give them a clear view over the surrounding geographical area.
 Smaller base stations tend to be mounted nearer to ground level and provide additional radio capacity where there are a high number of users, such as in cities and towns.